Read on the ACIM CE App: https://acimce.app/:W-71

 After being told yesterday that salvation comes from me and only from me, it is a little annoying the next day to be told that only God’s plan will work and that the plan I believe in (which is the ego’s) isn’t worth anything.
 It kind of seems like give and then take away, doesn’t it?
 But it isn’t really saying anything different.
 The ego’s plan involves looking for salvation outside of myself; God’s plan is wholly centered on my change of mind.
 In God’s plan, salvation comes from me; in the ego’s plan, it comes from any place except me.

 To the ego, salvation means “that if someone else spoke or acted differently, if some external circumstance or event were changed, you would be saved” (2:2).
 In the ego’s view, basically I’m okay, I am the innocent victim; the problem is with something outside of me.
-Whenever I am thinking, “If this were different, I’d be okay,” I am believing in the ego’s plan of salvation because I am demanding “the change of mind necessary for salvation…of everyone and everything except” myself (2:5).
+Whenever I am thinking, “If this were different, I’d be okay,” I am believing in the ego’s plan of salvation because I am demanding “the change of mind which is necessary for salvation…of everyone and everything except” myself (2:5).

 Don’t get tripped up by the religious-sounding phrase “plan for salvation.”
 It may remind you of some cheap Bible tract announcing “God’s plan of salvation.”
 What salvation boils down to here is simply, “I’d be okay; my problems would be solved.”
 And the ego’s plan, simply stated, is “If this were different, I would be saved.”